-Ticks carry the specific bacteria that causes Lyme in their own blood, and when they are attached and feed on your skin, they can pass the disease onto you.
+Ticks carry the specific bacteria that causes Lyme in their own blood, and when they are attached and fed from on your skin, they can pass the disease onto you.
 The good news is that not every tick carries this disease.
 Before a tick can transmit the disease to you, it has to first get the infection from biting another infected animal.
 This typically is either a mouse or a deer, however, there are a variety of other possible infected animals including:

 What Are the Best Ways to Prevent Lyme Disease?

 The best way to avoid this disease is by preventing tick bites.
 This does not mean that you need to stop going outside and enjoying the warm weather.
 However, there are some precautions that you should take when you are outside in order to prevent tick bites.
 Some of these include:

 - Wearing Pants & Long Sleeves If Possible